dlebansais/Easly-Language/Doc/Nodes/Instruction/AsLongAsInstruction.md

 The condition, called the continue condition, must be a en expression that conforms or convert to boolean.
 If it has multiple results, all of them must be true for execution to continue.

-The Long As instruction can have an else case, executed only if any of the steps fails.
+The As Long As instruction can have an else case, executed only if any of the steps fails.

 <!---
 Mode=Default